oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

-# Apply Auto Scaling on an Autonomous Database
+# Apply Auto Scaling on an Autonomous AI Database

 ### **Introduction**

-In this lab, you will learn the benefits of auto scaling an Oracle Autonomous Database.
-This lab uses the existing SSB schema in Autonomous Data Warehouse (ADW).
+In this lab, you will learn the benefits of auto scaling an Oracle Autonomous AI Database.
+This lab uses the existing SSB schema in Autonomous AI Database Lakehouse.
 The lab executes a PL/SQL procedure which loops through executing a query three times.
 You will be running this procedure from three SQL Developer Web worksheet sessions concurrently to see how the CPU is utilized with and without auto scaling.

 Estimated time: 30 minutes